 A variety of sports are available to students throughout the year as an extra-curricular activity.
-Students are required to complete approved lesson checks with their teachers and pay all monies up front, before they are able to participate on each occasion.
-Some of the sports include:

-football cricket netball rugby basketball hockey volleyball table tennis tennis
+These are usually played as round robin carnivals at against various schools in our region, which extends to Port Pirie and Whyalla.
+Students are required to complete approved lesson checks with their teachers and pay all monies up front before they are able to participate on each occasion.
+Costs are kept to a minimum and cover transport and a uniform levy.
+Students also needed to have attended Sports Day that year to be involved in knockout sports.
+Also note that penalties may apply for students who withdraw from a team at late notice without good reason.
+Some of the sports we participate in at PASS include football cricket netball rugby basketball tennis volleyball futsal